 - Room and board

-visa, entry & exit taxes, passport fees
+- Visa, entry and exit taxes, passport fees

-Students will also be assessed an Off-Campus Study Fee of $400.
-This fee covers the administrative costs related to off-campus study program approval, transfer of credit, academic course approval, and student support services.
+Students will also be assessed an off-campus study fee of $400.
+This fee covers the administrative costs related to off-campus study program approval, transfer of credit, academic course approval and student support services.

-You may want to browse the study abroad scholarship webpage for information on the scholarships below and various online databases on undergraduate scholarships abroad.
+You may want to browse the study abroad scholarship webpage and various online databases on undergraduate scholarships abroad.
 Please note that not all scholarships listed on scholarship website are available for summer study abroad.